oplS17projects/FP1/README.md

 ## My Library: net/url, html-parsing, xml, ports(built in)
 My name: Ibrahim Mkusa

-Write what you did!

 I retrieved a web page via the net/url library.
 I then used html parsing to convert the raw html to an X-expression(SXML).
 I converted the x-expression to true xml via xml libraries xexpr-xml function.
-I then saved the xml of the page to a local file by opening another port and writing the xml via a funciton from the xml library.
-Html parsing was not included by default, and had to be installed via raco pkg tool
+I then saved the xml of the page to a local file by opening another port and writing the xml via a funciton from the xml library. html parsing was not included by default, and had to be installed via raco pkg tool.
 The code is short and fits here nicely.
 I left out the require statements.
 ```
 ..